aws-solutions-library-samples/guidance-for-managing-ec2-instance-expiration-on-aws/README.md

 ### Prerequisite: AWS Cloud Development Kit

 Python and the AWS CDK are required to build the guidance.
-Choose one of the following paths.
+Choose one of the following paths:

 #### 1) Use the AWS CloudShell